Hungary Driving Guide

 Have Your Important Documents At All Times

 Hungarian traffic authorities urge citizens and tourists alike to carry their essential documents.
-Since police stops and checkpoints occur frequently, carry your native driver's license, V5 Car registration, car insurance, an International Driver's Permit for Hungary.
+Since police checks occur frequently, carry your native driver's license, V5 Car registration, car insurance, an International Driver's Permit for Hungary.
 National IDs and passports may not always be required but have them with you as a means of identification.

 Authorities must also find emergency tool kits in the tourists' vehicles.
 Fire extinguishers, warning triangles, light bulbs, and reflective jackets are emergency equipment you must have to keep you safe in case of an accident.
 An e-Vignette is required when driving in Hungary.
 Tolls are present in motorways, and you need an e-Vignette valid for 10 days to drive on them.
 E-Vignettes are obtainable online.